afurseiev/app-blacnk/README.md

 - Follow the intructions - pass your credentials on web page and continue when access granted.
 - Create new application: D:\Heroku\app-blanc>`heroku create`
 - Note URLs provided after command execution:
+    + `<string-string-number>` - name of the application, will be used several times later
 	+ `https://<string-string-number>.herokuapp.com/`-  the address of the server, its front web page.
 	+ `https://git.heroku.com/<string-string-number>.git`- is the remote git repository, source of the code for application building.
 </div>